Yichabod/personal_website/content/writing.md

 *December 10th, 2021*

 “At one point, you and I were just a fertilized egg cell inside our mother’s womb.
 Over the next eight months, we grew a brain.
 When our mother gave birth to us, we were wet and confused.”
-A group essay for MIT's *6.881: Tissue vs Silicon in Machine Learning* Featuring microglia eating synapses, Amdahl’s Law, and the Lottery Ticket Hypothesis.
+A group essay for MIT's *6.881: Tissue vs Silicon in Machine Learning*.
+Featuring microglia eating synapses, Amdahl’s Law, and the Lottery Ticket Hypothesis.

 #### [What is an institution?](/posts/institution)